We're trusted

 When it comes to business insurance, the cheapest option may not be the best option for you.
 Sometimes it is worth paying a little more to get a better level of cover.

-Personal accident insurance: Offers a lump sum payment if you or an employee are no longer able to work as a result of an accident
+Personal accident insurance – provides a lump sum if you or an employee are seriously injured and unable to work.

 The Association of Accounting Technicians (AAT) recommends you have professional indemnity cover above the following amounts: